 What typically works at this stage:

-- The Family-Directed Respite Voucher ($2,500/year through DDA and the AAADs) can fund early-stage in-home respite for the family caregiver.
+• The Family-Directed Respite Voucher, which reimburses up to $600 per year per household through the Tennessee Caregiver Coalition, can offset early-stage in-home respite for the family caregiver.

 What you must do at this stage (see the legal-prep section below): get the legal package signed, file VA benefits if applicable, establish a neurologist relationship if you don't have one, and have the difficult driving and money-management conversations.